 That said, there are plenty of treatment options that can help reduce arthritis-related pain, swelling, and inflammation.

-It is possible for a person to decrease their risk of developing arthritis in the hands and fingers by:
+It is possible for a person to

 - taking care of the hands and fingers after sustaining any injuries